UoM-ResPlat-DevOps/SpartanRegEx/Resources/advawk.md

 Print the sum of the fields (columns) of every line (row); NF is number of field.
 `awk '{sum=0; for (i=1; i<=NF; i++) sum=sum+$i; print sum}' $file`

-The following are examples of the most arithmentic operators used by awk:

 Loops and Calculation
 =====================